natcap/invest.users-guide/source/input_types.rst

 Incorrectly set nodata values are a very common cause of user problems with InVEST.
 Some common mistakes are:

 - Not setting a nodata value.
 It is common to use a value, like 0 or -1, to represent nodata areas.
-  If that value is not set in the raster metadata, InVEST will treat as valid data.
+  If that value is not set in the raster metadata, InVEST will treat it like valid data.
   This will cause incorrect results or an error.
 You must set a nodata value unless every pixel in your raster has valid data (this is uncommon).
 You can view and edit your raster's metadata, including the nodata value, in your GIS software.

 - Using an unsuitable nodata value.
-It is important to make sure that (1) the nodata value works with the raster's data type and (2) the nodata value will never conflict with real data.
-If your raster data type is unsigned, make sure that your nodata value is not negative.
-Using a negative nodata value in an unsigned raster will cause unexpected results.
+Your nodata value must:

+  - be within the range allowed by the raster's :ref:`data type <datatypes>`.
+Using a value outside this range can cause unexpected results.
+  - not conflict with real data.
+Make sure it is well outside the range of possible data values.

 .. _vector: